Frequently Asked Questions (FAQs)

 - The student should see advisor to determine class schedule.

-- Check your Buzz In account for Summer 2012 course charges
+- Check your Buzz In account after the first of the year for Fall 2017 course charges

 - The student can